 One key requirement for this use case is the streaming latency.
 For a deeper understanding of the influence of different components and to identify potential for optimization a detailed delay budget will be created.
 The impact on latency of the following functions will be identified either by calculations or measurements.

-The delay budget for uplink includes the functions/parameters listed in Table 9.
+The delay budget for uplink and downlink includes the functions/parameters listed in Table 13 and Table 14.